Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Cooling creams: With menthol or aloe vera

-- Cotton gloves: Especially for protection at night
+- Cotton gloves: Especially at night for protection

 Special needs of different target groups

-Atopic dermatitis creams for children and babies
+Neurodermatitis creams for children and babies

 Special features in children

-- Thinner skin barrier: active ingredients penetrate faster and deeper
+- Thinner skin barrier: Active ingredients penetrate faster and deeper

-- Developmental factors: immune system and skin barrier are still maturing
+- Developmental factors: Immune system and skin barrier are still maturing

-Adults with atopic dermatitis – other challenges
+Adults with neurodermatitis – different challenges

 Typical challenges in adults